openai/openai-cookbook/examples/streaming/realtime_audio_stream_with_mac.md

 - Gain hands-on experience with audio streaming and real-time processing in Node.js.
 - Create an interactive experience that takes full advantage of GPT's capabilities for spoken dialogue.

 By providing a practical example of connecting and interacting with OpenAI, this tutorial serves as a foundational guide for building real-time AI-driven solutions.
-This example can be included in the [OpenAI Cookbook](https://github.com/openai/openai-cookbook) to assist developers in quickly setting up a voice-based AI assistant using Node.js.
+This example is designed to assist developers in quickly setting up a voice-based AI assistant using Node.js.

 ### Step-by-Step Guide for Implementing this Code